wpswings/event-tickets-manager-for-woocommerce/README.txt

 * Allow the customers to print the tickets from the Order details page for offline use.
 * Widget to show upcoming, past, and present events in the form of a list or event calendar.
 * You can collect additional information from the user if needed at the time of checkout.
-* Create an event management and ticketing system with WooCommerce.
+* Create event management and ticketing system with WooCommerce.
 * Allow the customers to validate their check-ins using emails.
 * The best part is you can fully automate your event and ticketing website & schedule of events.